Nursery Stock Inspection Requirements

 General Inspection Requirements

-All nursery stock produced in Michigan must pass an annual inspection performed by MDARD prior to its sale or movement.
+All nursery stock produced in Michigan must be certified by MDARD prior to its sale or movement.
 A certificate of inspection will be issued for nursery stock that meets inspection requirements, including freedom from insect pests, plant diseases, and regulated weeds.
 The timing of inspections will be based on the species of nursery stock grown and the life cycle of pests that are known to attack the plants.
 Growers must arrange for an inspection of their nursery stock, including herbaceous perennials, by contacting MDARD’s Nursery Specialist, Mike Philip, at 517-284-5649 or at firstname.lastname@example.org.

 Special Inspection Requirements